bitml-lang/bitml-doc/source/nutshell.rst

 Authorizing payments
 """""""""""""""""""""""""""""""""""""
-Assume that :bitml:`"A"` is willing to pay 1 BTC to :bitml:`"A"`, but only if another participant :bitml:`"O"` gives his authorization.
-We can use the following contract:
+Assume that :bitml:`"A"` is willing to pay 1 BTC to :bitml:`"A"`, but only if an :bitml:`"Oracle"` gives his authorization.
+We can use the authorization primitive :bitml:`auth Participant Contract` as follows:

 .. code-block:: bitml

 	(contract
 	 (pre (deposit "A" 1 (ref txA)))
-	 (auth "O" (withdraw "B")))
+	 (auth "Oracle" (withdraw "B")))

-The semantics of contracts ensures that withdraw :bitml:`"(withdraw "B")"` can be performed only if :bitml:`"O"` authorizes it.
+This contract ensures that :bitml:`(withdraw "B")` is performed whenever :bitml:`"Oracle"` authorizes it.

 We can play with authorizations and summations to construct more complex contracts.
 For instance, assume we want to design an *escrow* contract, which